clusterfrak/ansible-freeipa/README.md

 > Mapped Shell Environment Variables:

- - DOMAIN - FQDN that Bind and FreeIPA will be configured to provide services for.
+ - ${DOMAIN}: FQDN that Bind and FreeIPA will be configured to provide services for.
 This MUST be an FQDN [default:mydomain.local]
- - MGR_PASS - Password set for management services within the FreeIPA Console
+ - ${MGR_PASS}: Password set for management services within the FreeIPA Console
- - ADMIN_PASS - FreeIPA Administrator password
+ - ${ADMIN_PASS}: FreeIPA Administrator password

 <br>